Travel Trailer Pros and Cons

 So you’ve decided to join the ranks of retired Americans, adventurous families, and wanderlust-filled solo travelers by purchasing your very own home on wheels.
 Before you look at shiny makes and models, it’s important to decide whether you want to invest in a motorhome or a travel trailer.

 There are lots of advantages and disadvantages to owning a travel trailer as compared to a motorhome.
-Here are a few of things to consider before choosing your ideal investment home on wheels and making your purchase.
+Here are a few things to consider before choosing your ideal investment home on wheels and making your purchase.

-Cost of a Travel Trailer:
+Cost of a Travel Trailer

 Without a built-in engine or drive train, the cost of a travel trailer is almost always less than for a motorhome, oftentimes significantly less.
 In addition, a travel trailer tends to hold its value longer than a motorhome.
-You will, of course, require a towing vehicle and, depending on the size of your trailer, its cost can far outdistance that of the trailer itself -- and your gas mileage in the original vehicle will be significantly reduced when you’re driving around lugging something that can be twice its size1
+You will, of course, require a towing vehicle and, depending on the size of your trailer, its cost can far outdistance that of the trailer itself -- and your gas mileage in the original vehicle will be significantly reduced when you’re driving around lugging something that can be twice its size.

-Convenience of a Travel Trailer:
+Convenience of a Travel Trailer